sennevb/zdash/README.md

-Zdash 1.0.8-1
+HUSH 1.0.8-1
 =============

+Zdash rebranded to HUSH on May 1st 2017

-What is Zdash?
+What is HUSH?
 --------------

-[Zdash] is a private implementation of the "Zerocash" protocol forked from [Zcash].
+[HUSH] is a private implementation of the "Zerocash" protocol forked from [Zcash].
 Based on Bitcoin's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.

-This software is the Zdash client.
-It downloads and stores the entire history of Zdash transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the HUSH client.
+It downloads and stores the entire history of HUSH transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

-**Zdash is unfinished and highly experimental.** Use at your own risk.
+**HUSH is unfinished and highly experimental.** Use at your own risk.

 TEAM
 ----